ISTANBUL, ANKARA, CAPPADOCIA, ANTALYA, PAMUKKALE, IZMIR, EPHESUS, CANAKKALE, AND TROY

 Renaissance Izmir Hotel or similar | Breakfast, Dinner

 Today, venture to explore Ephesus – considered to be the world’s best-preserved classical city and famous throughout history for its Temple of Artemis, one of the Seven Wonders of the ancient world.
-Ephesus was undoubtedly one of the most important cultural centers of the ancient world and among its impressive structures you will marvel at the Library of Celcus, Temple of Hadrian, the Great Theater and the Odeon.
-Later, visit to the House of Virgin Mary, a shrine said to be the final home of the Virgin Mary near Ephesus.
+Ephesus was undoubtedly one of the most important cultural centers of the ancient world and among its impressive structures, you will marvel at the Library of Celcus, Temple of Hadrian, the Great Theater, and the Odeon.
+Later, visit the House of Virgin Mary, a shrine said to be the final home of the Virgin Mary near Ephesus.
 Later, visit a weaving center supported by the Ministry of Culture and education.
 Carpet weaving is a part of Türkiye‘s national heritage and Smyrna and Usak carpets decorate museums across the world.
 With modernization, this part of Türkiye’s heritage has been disappearing over time so this is one of the few centers that has been founded as a Cultural Art Protection Center and Foundation.
 During our visit, we’ll have time to chat and drink a cup of Turkish coffee with the weavers and may enjoy some fortune-telling as they read our coffee grounds!
 After the day’s sightseeing, we’ll enjoy a lecture from a female speaker about women in Türkiye and Asia Minor from a historical and cultural perspective from ancient to modern times.

 Drive to Pergamum, a powerful kingdom during the ancient Hellenistic period, and visit the Acropolis, an impressive structure that houses the Temple of Trajan, the Heroon Shrine, the Sanctuary of Athena and the Altar of Zeus.
 You’ll also view the Theater and the Library of Pergamum, whose collection came second only to that of Egypt’s Alexandria.
 After our independent lunch, we’ll depart to Cannakale and stop at an olive oil museum en route.
 We’ll marvel at the classical city of Troy as you tour this 4,000-year-old city and legendary center of the Trojan War, made immortal by Homer’s epic poem the Iliad.
 Arrive in Canakkale.

 Kolin Hotel or similar | Breakfast, Dinner